Justus2308/png-decoder/README.md

 Interlacing is currently not supported so setting the flag to true will not do anything.

 ## The code
 The entire application is written in Google's Golang.
 Go's specialty is concurrency using goroutines, which will be implemented into this application in the future.
 I think the PNG filtering process expecially could really benefit from concurrency.
+Unfortunately, reading and writing PNG files is for the most part an inherently sequential process, as it often relies on already de-/encoded data in both the filtering and the compression process.

 ### Encoder
 #### 1. Decoding the BMP